m-rosinsky/Unix-Clone/README.md

 - Write system code to familiarize myself with the Unix ecosystem and the C language.
 - Write production-level code through Test Driven Development (TDD).
+- Write programs that operate on the principal of "least privilege".
-- Learn good practices for releasing versioned products
+- Learn good practices for releasing versioned products.

 ## Binaries to Write: